kylecreate/100DaysOfCode/logs/r3-log.md

   * None

   ### New thing(s) learned:
-  * The basics of strings and concatinating them.
+  * The basics of strings and concatenating them.

   ### Thoughts:
   * Strings aren't too hard for me to understand, but I may have to go back and look at my notes every now and then for sure.